Get

 Dogs are omnivores, so they can digest and utilize the nutrients from sardines and similar types of fish.
 The main instances where sardines are unsafe for dogs would be if they contain harmful or toxic additives that dogs should not eat, or bones that pose a choking risk.

 You typically want to avoid feeding sardines that contain sodium, oils, brines, sauces, or other seasonings meant for human consumption.
-Plain, cooked sardines are the safest for dogs to eat.
+The best sardines for dogs are plain and cooked with no additives.

 The 5 Benefits of Feeding Sardines